richelbilderbeek/music/HeejaaMama.md

 # Heejaa Mama

-'Heejaa Mama' was written by me on the 30th October 2009.
-The person that did the tabbing for me chooses to remain anonymous.
+'Heejaa Mama' was written on October 30th 2009 by Richel Bilderbeek.
+It is a parody on 'Heyah Mama' from K3.

  * [![PlayOgg](http://static.fsf.org/playogg/Play_ogg_80x15.png "I support PlayOgg!")](http://playogg.org) [Download the OGG of 'Heejaa Mama' (recorded on 2010-12-11)](http://www.richelbilderbeek.nl/CD07_HeejaaMama20101211.ogg)
  * [Download the MP3 of 'Heejaa Mama' (recorded on 2010-12-11)](http://www.richelbilderbeek.nl/CD07_HeejaaMama20101211.mp3)

 ```
 Heejaa Mama
-Written by Richel Bilderbeek
+Text by Richel Bilderbeek
-On the 30th of October 2009
+Melody from Heyah Mama by K3

 heejoo
 heejaa mama niejeehoo